Conformal Survival Bands for Risk Screening under Right-Censoring: Methods

 The validity guarantee provided by Theorem~\ref{thm:asymptotic-fdr} relies on the assumption that the censoring model used to estimate the inverse probability of censoring (IPC) weights is asymptotically consistent.
 Under this condition, our method enables approximately well-calibrated screening rules without requiring consistency of the black-box survival model.

-We now present a simple but practically valuable extension that can improve robustness to misspecification of the censoring model.
-Specifically, this variant aims for \emph{double robustness}: it yields approximately calibrated screening rules as long as \emph{either} the censoring model \emph{or} the survival model is consistent—though not necessarily both.
-While we do not pursue a formal proof of double robustness here, the underlying idea is intuitive.
+We now describe a simple extension that makes our method {\em more conservative}, aiming to improve robustness to misspecification of the censoring model.
+Specifically, this variant targets \emph{double robustness}: it is designed to deliver approximately calibrated screening rules as long as \emph{either} the censoring model \emph{or} the survival model is consistent---though not necessarily both.
+We do not prove a formal double robustness guarantee, as the paper is already quite long.
+Nonetheless, we believe that a formal double robustness result for this extension could be established using techniques similar to those in \cite{sesia2024doubly}.

 For each test point $j \in [m]$, we define the adjusted conformal survival band:

 where

 and